mcrco/obsidian/Linear Algebra/Eigenvectors and Eigenvalues.md

 (\mathbf{A} - \lambda \mathbf{I})\vec{v} = 0
 $$

 Since the eigenvector is non-zero, we must have the whole product equal to 0.
-The only time this happens is in a matrix vector multiplicaiton, which can also be viewed as a [[Linear Transformations|linear transformation]], is when the [[Determinants|determinant]] of the matrix/linear transformation is 0.
+The only time this happens is in a matrix vector multiplication, which can also be viewed as a [[Linear Transformations|linear transformation]], is when the [[Determinants|determinant]] of the matrix/linear transformation is 0.
 Solving as said,

 $$
 \begin{align}